LdnGeneNet/LondonGeneticsNetwork/annualmeeting.md

 # Registration

-Registration is now open for the London Genetics Network annual meeting on **Friday December 2nd 2022**.
+We are fully booked for the London Genetics Network annual meeting on **Friday December 2nd 2022**!

-## <a href="https://www.eventbrite.com/e/london-genetics-network-annual-meeting-tickets-438940742577" rel="noopener noreferrer" target="_blank">Click here to register on Eventbrite.</a>

 We are delighted to announce an amazing schedule of outstanding speakers from London institutions (see below)